 Introduction to ecological principles in relation to understanding environmental problems.
 Online lectures and discussion emphasize impacts upon ecosystems by human activities such as climate change, pollution, land use, and development of energy sources.

 Extinction: From Dinosaurs to Dodos

 IB 106 / GEOL 106 / ESES 126

-This course will examine the role of extinction in shaping the history of life on Earth.
-We will explore the big five extinction events &mdash including the two mass extinctions that mark the rise and fall of the dinosaurs &mdash and other periods of rapid ecological change.
-We will examine the causes of these mass extinctions of the past, and study how animal and plant life recovered from them.
+This course examined the role of extinction in shaping the history of life on Earth.
+We explored the big five extinction events, including the two mass extinctions that mark the rise and fall of the dinosaurs, and other periods of rapid ecological change.
+We examined the causes of these mass extinctions of the past, and study how animal and plant life recovered from them.
 A major theme of the course will be the ongoing modern extinction crisis, and the lessons we can learn from the past when addressing modern biodiversity loss, from the loss of the dodo bird in the 17th century to the threat of extinction faced by polar bears and other plants and animals today.

 Introductory course for incoming graduate students in Integrative Biology.
 We cover all the skills needed to succeed in graduate school, from mentoring to effective writing to research ethics.